 *Is Antonioni still relevant?
 He is one of those pantheon-ready maestro directors who seems to have fallen into neglect in recent years, not unlike his fellow countryman Fellini.
-However, having recently watched Abbas Kiarostami’s Certified Copy, and to a lesser extent the Asghar Farhadi films A Separation and The Past, my first viewing of L’Avventura made it clear that Antonioni still has some influence on the modern world cinema.
-Perhaps this relevance is especially true of an emergent cinematic treasure trove like Iran, which went through a long cultural freeze during the times that L’Avventura plunged down the Sight and Sound lists (#2 in 1962, #5 in 1972, #8 in 1982, and never heard from again).
+However, after watching Abbas Kiarostami’s Certified Copy, and to a lesser extent the Asghar Farhadi films A Separation and The Past, my first viewing of L’Avventura made it clear that Antonioni still has some influence on the modern world cinema.
+Perhaps this relevance is especially true of an emerging cinematic treasure trove like Iran, which went through a long cultural freeze during the times that L’Avventura plunged down the Sight and Sound lists (#2 in 1962, #5 in 1972, #8 in 1982, and never heard from again).
 On the other hand, ennui-soaked mood poems have been growing in popularity in American independent cinema as well.
-I would make the case that Gerry, Elephant, and Last Days form Gus van Sant’s own “alienation trilogy”, and all three films appear to owe a deep formal and narrative debt to Antonioni.
+I would make the case that Gerry, Elephant, and Last Days form Gus van Sant’s own “alienation trilogy,” and all three films appear to owe a deep formal and narrative debt to Antonioni.

-*Monica Vitti is featured in all three films, and also starred in Red Desert, Antonioni’s 1964 follow-up to L’Eclisse.
+*Monica Vitti is featured in all three films, and she also starred in Red Desert, Antonioni’s 1964 follow-up to L’Eclisse.
 What is it about Vitti that made her Antonioni’s muse of modern alienation and moral despair?

 *How does the concept of “alienation” tie into each of these films?
 How does it tie into Antonioni’s overall visual and narrative aesthetic?
 What modes and levels of alienation are on display?
 Antonioni came from wealthy landowning parents and was an accomplished intellectual; he initially wrote for a Fascist film publication, but he was also a member of the Resistance; he cut his directorial teeth with the Neo-Realist movement, yet became world-famous for depicting the idle rich as soulless zombies.
-He seems to be a man who was often alienated from himself.
+He seems to be a man who often felt alienated from himself.
 How does the alienation in these films tie into Antonioni’s vision of the modern world of 1960?
 And what, if anything, does it have to say about the modern world of 2014?